bcgov/Mautic-Openshift/README.md

 Under the `Actions` tab, a new submit action to `Modify contact segments` should be created.
 You can choose to `Add contact to selected segment(s)` for the subscribe form or `Remove contact from selected segment(s)` for the unsubscribe form.
 The name of the action can be customized.

 ### Email
 A `New Segment Email` can be set up under the `Channels` tab.
 For a basic layout the Blank theme can be used.
+It is important to note that an email template can only be sent to a contact once.

+The `subject` field will be the title of the email, `Internal Name` will be the name of the email template tracked within Mautic, and the `Contact Segment` should be chosen as the segment to send the email to.

 The contents of the email can be set in the `builder`.
-It is important to note that an email template can only be sent to a contact once.
+Within the builder, it will pre-populate two `slots` for you.
+We can click on the slots to edit the contents or delete them and add our own.
+A slot can be added by dragging a slot type from the right and dropping it in the builder section.

+At the end of the email content, include `{unsubscribe_text}` to attach the unsubscribe message.

+The email can be previewed by applying, then clicking on the `Public Preview URL`